 4. Courgette Balls (kolokithokeftedes)

-You are going to add this veggie starter in the list of our favorite dishes.
+You are going to want to add this veggie starter to the list of your favorite dishes.
 This is a very popular Cretan meze, found in most (if not all) Greek restaurants.
 Your taste buds will be mesmerized by its flavored texture, salty & tasty feta cheese with a bit of fresh mint.
 The original kolokythokeftedes must be crispy on the outside with a creamy texture on the inside.

 . . .